Battle with Substance Abuse

-After delivering such hit songs a Rehab, Love Is a Losing Game and Back to Black, it was clear that Amy Winehouse was destined to become an icon in the music industry.
-Anyone who followed Amy and her music career was well aware that her soulful lyrics and general sense of pathos extended deeply into her personal life.
+After delivering such hit songs as Rehab, Love Is a Losing Game and Back to Black, it was clear that Amy Winehouse was an icon in the music industry.
+Anyone who followed Amy and her music career was well aware that her soulful lyrics and a general sense of pathos extended deeply into her personal life.

-Amy struggled with alcoholism, drugs and mental health issues and was no stranger to difficult relationships.
+Amy struggled with alcoholism, drugs, and mental health issues and was no stranger to difficult relationships.
 The entertainer died at the tender age of 27.
-She was found dead in her apartment on July 23, 2011 after an apparent drug and alcohol overdose.
-Initial speculations suggested alcohol poisoning and substance abuse, but the cause was disputed by some.
+She died in her apartment on July 23, 2011, after an apparent drug and alcohol overdose.
+Initial speculations suggested alcohol poisoning and substance abuse, but the true cause is a subject of debate.

 Circumstances of Amy Winehouse’s death

-During the last few months of her life, her former bodyguard said that she had been going through a period of heavy intoxication.
-He added that the last few days of her life were spent drinking, watching TV, browsing YouTube videos, listening to music and was generally in a jovial mood.
+During the last few months of her life, her former bodyguard said that she was drinking often.
+He added that the last few days of her life were spent drinking, watching TV, browsing YouTube videos, and listening to music, and was generally in a jovial mood.

 On the last day of her life, Amy was said to be awake till about 2:00 am.
 At about 10 am, her bodyguard checked on her and found her lying in bed.
-However, this did not raise any suspicion, as she was known to sleep well into the day.
+However, this did not raise any suspicion, as she always slept late.

 At around 3:00 pm, he went to her room and tried to wake her again.
 He noticed that she had not moved since he last checked on her.
 He immediately checked her vital signs and determined that she was not breathing and she did not have a pulse.
 He immediately called emergency services.
-The ambulance arrived an hour later and Amy was pronounced dead at the scene.
+The ambulance arrived an hour later and Amy determined that she was deceased.

 Coroner’s Reports and Autopsy Report

-In December 2012, the death investigation of Amy Winehouse was reopened due to claims of a conspiracy.
-A complete forensic analysis was relaunched.
-After a thorough study, it was reconfirmed that Winehouse died of accidental alcohol poisoning due to a high level of blood alcohol.
+In December 2012, the death investigation of Amy Winehouse was reopened due to claims of conspiracy.
+A complete forensic analysis would be necessary.
+The study confirmed that Winehouse died of accidental alcohol poisoning due to a high level of blood alcohol.

-She was cremated on July 26, 2011 where many of her family, friends and associates attended the somber funeral.
-Winehouse also joined the infamous 27 Club that includes other celebrities who died at the age of 27.
+She was cremated on July 26, 2011, when many of her family, friends, and associates attended the somber funeral.
+Winehouse also joined the infamous 27 Club which includes other celebrities who died at the age of 27.
 Considered a legend in her time, Amy joins the ranks of Jim Morrison, Kurt Cobain, Janis Joplin, and Jimi Hendrix.